Showing posts with label Zenshin Phil Whalen. Show all posts

 “To see what is in front of one’s nose needs a constant struggle.”― George Orwell

-I ask myself how as a practitioner I might address the situation.
-A Zen priest friend whom I admire and trust warned me against “starting off from [a] wrong assumption... and end up justifying a forgone conclusion.”
-I’ll frame my question to address my friend’s fear, and I will do so directly: what are the assumptions that seem to drive everyone to a foregone conclusion?
+I ask myself how, as a practitioner, I might address the situation.
+A Zen priest friend whom I admire and trust warned me against “starting from [a] wrong assumption... and end up justifying a foregone conclusion.”
+I’ll frame my question to address my friend’s fear, and I will do so directly: what are the assumptions that seem to drive me to a foregone conclusion?
 Let me frame the inquiry in another way.
-If the same question is asked over and over, and the answer that’s repeated continues to be totally unsatisfactory, is it a bad question, a good question asked in the wrong way, or simply a question not designed to reveal useful information?
+Suppose the same question is asked repeatedly, and the repeated answer continues to be unsatisfactory.
+Is it a bad question, a good one asked incorrectly, or simply a question not designed to reveal useful information?

-My intention is to ask honest questions in a way that sheds light on our dilemma.
-My methodology: I will do my best to recreate the set of assumptions that are the underpinning of the conversation, and I would add, provide what’s been taken as demonstrable ammunition for presumptive guilt.
+My intention is to ask honest questions that shed light on our dilemma.
+My methodology: I will do my best to recreate the assumptions that underpin the conversation and, I would add, provide what’s been taken as demonstrable ammunition for presumptive guilt.
 Then, hopefully, I can challenge these assumptions to see what remains.

-They first assumption is that the perp’s, even a Zen prep’s action takes place in a vacuum, against the stark moral backdrop of right and wrong.
+The first assumption is that the actions of the perp, even a Zen prep, take place in a vacuum against the stark moral backdrop of right and wrong.
 False.
-The further assumption is that by simply labeling it and calling it out, we can tame the beast.
+The further assumption is that we can tame the beast by simply labeling it and calling it out.
 False.

 The Will to Know.

 I have been studying the French philosopher’s first volume of The History of Sexuality, La Volonté de Savoir.
 It’s been a real eye-opener.
-His contention is that the discourse about sexual behavior in the West since over the last few centuries has been incorporated or subsumed into a larger conversation about power and control.
-I would prefer the word hijacked, but it carries too many pejorative connotations to allow for anything close to objective analysis.
+He contends that the discourse about sexual behavior in the West, over the last few centuries, has been incorporated or subsumed into a larger conversation about power and control.
+I prefer the word hijacked, but it carries too many pejorative connotations to allow for anything close to objective analysis.

-Foucault says that despite the modern liberal claim that sex has been repressed, forced into silence, or even neglected, the truth is that the level, frequency and specificity of our conversations about sex have actually increased.
+Foucault says that despite the modern liberal claim that sex has been repressed, forced into silence, or even neglected, the truth is that the level, frequency, and specificity of our conversations about sex have increased.
 These conversations are varied, complex, and sometimes thinly disguised.
-Talking about sex does not create a problem; the way we’ve been trained to talk about sex, specifically in the West since the 17th century, has created a conversation that didn’t exist before, and, I would add, certainly one that didn’t exist in the Lord Buddha’s day.
+Talking about sex does not create a problem; the way we’ve been trained to talk about sex, specifically in the West since the 17th century, has created a conversation that didn’t exist before and, I would add, certainly one that didn’t exist in the Lord Buddha’s day.
 You don’t need a hefty dose of Irish Catholicism in parochial school to take part.
 It’s pervasive.
-The Irish have merely repeated the conversation with our particular brogue as have Jews and Latinas and Italians and Asians, each with their own inflection.
+The Irish have merely repeated the conversation with our particular brogue, as have Jews, Latinos, Italians, and Asians, each with their own inflection.

 Foucault fills three volumes with his analysis.
-I will focus on the first few pages of the fist volume where he defines the scope of his inquiry and spells out his methodology.
-I will be talking mainly about the situation at the San Francisco Zen Center when Richard Baker Roshi stepped down from his leadership role because it is the one that I am most familiar with.
-There were equally disruptive scenarios occurring in other Buddhist communities in the early history of Buddhism in the West--Robert Aitken Roshi’s interactions with Eido Tai Shimano in Honolulu and subsequently with his organization in New York are now part of the public record as Aitken’s letters have been released by the University of Hawaii.
+I will focus on the first few pages of the first volume, where he defines the scope of his inquiry and spells out his methodology.
+I will be talking mainly about the San Francisco Zen Center situation when Richard Baker Roshi stepped down from his leadership role.
+It is the one that I am most familiar with.
+There were equally disruptive scenarios occurring in other Buddhist communities in the early history of Buddhism in the West--Robert Aitken Roshi’s interactions with Eido Tai Shimano in Honolulu and subsequently with his organization in New York are now part of the public record as the University of Hawaii has released Aitken’s letters.
 They reveal the conundrum of trying to shield a growing community from scandal.
-Kyozan Joshu Sasaki Roshi ’s dalliances have also become part of the public record as well as Hakuyū Taizan Maezumi Roshi and the more flamboyant history of Chögyam Trungpa and Ösel Tendzin.
+Kyozan Joshu Sasaki Roshi’s dalliances have also become part of the public record, as well as Hakuyū Taizan Maezumi Roshi and the more flamboyant history of Chögyam Trungpa and Ösel Tendzin.

-The sequence of events Foucault outlines seems to fit with what occurred at Zen Center.
-When the scandal of Richard Baker’s romance with a married woman began to tear the San Francisco Zen Center apart, they called in a triage team.
-People were counseled by therapists and senior practice leaders that they had to talk about it.
+The sequence of events Foucault outlines fits with what occurred at Zen Center.
+When Richard Baker’s romance with a married woman began to tear the San Francisco Zen Center apart, they called in a triage team.
+Therapists and senior practice leaders counseled people to talk about it.
 And that they did.
 I was not present, but I know many people who were.
 A lot never stopped talking about it.
-They are Buddhists so, at least on the surface, the intent to gossip, blame, or take sides, was absent.
-Also Baker removed himself, so there was no lightning rod, but among most of the people I know from Zen Center, they were definitely taking sides.
-I was trained by two men who followed Baker to Santa Fe where he started over.
+They are Buddhists, so, at least on the surface, the intent to gossip, blame, or take sides was absent.
+Baker also removed himself, so there was no lightning rod, but most of the people I know from Zen Center were taking sides.
+I was trained by two men who followed Baker to Santa Fe, where he started over.
 When they returned to San Francisco’s Hartford Street Zen Center, both Issan and Phil Whalen established a congenial working relationship with senior people who had taken over running the San Francisco Center, but, well, let’s just say that they didn’t talk about Baker’s sexual exploits, real or imagined, in polite conversation.
 I will make my mother happy and not join that conversation either, though I will allow myself a few general statements about the nature of the conversation.

 The Zen Speakeasy

-Or a general economy of discourses on sex, or the way in which sex is “put into discourse.’”
+Or a general economy of discourses on sex, or how sex is “put into discourse.’”

-My questions are from the point of view of being on the meditation cushion and not as a leader among the poobah of a practice center.
+My questions are from the point of view of being on the meditation cushion and not as a leader or poobah of a practice center.
 Different sets of concerns yield different answers.
-Though my concern is shaped by the institutional response, it’s not my job to formulate a more polished defense or rebuttal in the debate, or more clear language to designate it.
+Though the institutional response shapes my concern, it’s not my job to polish the defense or the rebuttal, nor is it to clarify the language to designate it.

-From the very beginning, there was a lot of sex going on at San Francisco Zen Center, at least among some groups.
+From the very beginning, there was a lot of sex going on at the San Francisco Zen Center, at least among some groups.
 It was an open secret.
-This was equally true when Suzuki Roshi was alive as when Baker Roshi assumed the helm.
-I assume that Suzuki Roshi knew about his students’ trysting, but to my knowledge he said nothing publicly.
-He surely did talk about it in private practice conversations, but we only have anecdotal evidence and no way of knowing what he really said.
-He was also steeped in Japanese temple culture which colored his attitude in ways that we will never fully understand.
+This was equally true when Suzuki Roshi was alive, and after Baker Roshi assumed the helm.
+I assume that Suzuki Roshi knew about his students’ trysting, but he said nothing publicly to my knowledge.
+He surely did talk about it in private practice conversations, but we only have anecdotal evidence and no way of knowing what he said.
+He was also steeped in Japanese temple culture, which influenced his attitude in ways we will never fully understand.

-What’s also true is that there was a lot of negative judgment about sexal behavior at Zen Center.
+What’s also true is that there was a lot of negative judgment about sexual behavior at the Zen Center.
 We can all trace the outline of the public conversation.
-I can recognize the “orthodox,” public judgments simply by listening to the conversations that persist.
-But there is also evidence of personal struggle, admonitions, conflict about sex that people struggle with.
+I can recognize the “orthodox” public judgments simply by listening to persistent conversations.
+But there is also evidence of personal struggle, admonitions, and conflict about sex that people struggle with.
 Issan once said to me, “People call all the time.
 They need to talk.”
 One of the reasons why Issan was such a popular teacher was that you could talk about sex openly with him.
-He really did understand.
+He did understand.
 Not being judgmental gave him the ability to listen.
-When sex presented a problem in our adloscent lives, we lined up at the Father Halloran’s confessional, the priest who at least pretended that he understood your plight.
-How much better a priest who really understood and could be compassionate.
+When sex presented a problem in our adolescent lives, we lined up at Father Halloran’s confessional, the priest who at least pretended that he understood your plight.
+How much better a priest who really did understand and could be compassionate?

-Here’s what one student told me when I asked him about the sexual culture of Zen Center.
-“There was definitely a Puritanical aura about the place, ‘a disciple of the Buddha does not misuse the senses.’ . . .
-It was like being Catholic again, though in a small community full of the smart, good children in the front row of the class, who love to click their tongues at others and rat them out in senior student meetings.
+Here’s what one student told me when I asked him about the sexual culture of the Zen Center.
+“There was definitely a Puritanical aura about the place, “a disciple of the Buddha does not misuse the senses.’ . . .
+It was like being Catholic again, though in a small community full of the smart, good children in the front row of the class who love to click their tongues at others and rat them out in senior student meetings.
 It was kind of an unwritten rule that you had to be in a committed relationship to have sex, but sex was never really mentioned.”
-Apparently this student found his way to Father Murphy’s confessional box by the Saint Aloysius shrine.
+This student found his way to Father Murphy’s confessional box by the Saint Aloysius shrine.

 Deconstruct!

 Foucault says that it is legitimate to ask why sex was associated with sin for such a long time and question how this pervasive attitude was formed and why it persists.
-Of course partial blame goes to the scriptures and the taboos of our Abrahamic religious past, but close examination will show that the Sabbath celebration has roots is the celebration of sex, and most taboos single out specific sex acts.
+Of course, partial blame goes to the scriptures and the taboos of our Abrahamic religious past, but close examination will show that the Sabbath celebration has roots in the celebration of sex, and most taboos single out specific sex acts.
 Foucault notes that the association with sin comes part and parcel with the religious power structure; they define the taboos.
-Phil exploded, slurring a notoriously staid religious sect while in the same breath berating a particular group of senior students.
-The ascetic discipline is “especially careful in repressing useless energies, the intensity of pleasures, and irregular modes of behavior.”[Page 9] If I didn’t know better I might label John Calvin a hidden Zen master (or an extremely strict, Western, image of one).
-The confusion might have its roots in history but it continues to exist in the heads of some zennies.
-And, in answer to Phil, the Presbyterians had no need to stage a coup d’etat when the war was going on in peoples’ heads..
+Phil exploded, slurring a notoriously staid religious sect while berating a particular group of senior students in the same breath.
+The ascetic discipline is “especially careful in repressing useless energies, the intensity of pleasures, and irregular modes of behavior.”[Page 9] If I didn’t know better, I might label John Calvin a hidden Zen master (or an extremely strict, Western image of one).
+The confusion might have its roots in history, but it continues to exist in the heads of some zennies.
+And, in answer to Phil, the Presbyterians did not need to stage a coup d’etat when the war was going on in peoples’ heads.

 Foucault also notes that “[t]oday it is sex that serves as a support for the ancient form--so familiar and important in the West--of preaching.”
-[Page 7] I would note that we are not talking about a sermon about the Joy of Sex, popular in the hey day of the California New Age, but sin, hell and damnation.
+[Page 7] I would note that we are not talking about a sermon about The Joy of Sex, popular in the heyday of the California New Age, but sin, hell and damnation.
 (Foucault also notes the “solemnity” that pervades most public conversations about sex.
-[Page6] This rings true.
-How often have have we heard a sexual joke in dharma talk?)
+[Page 6] This rings true.
+How often have we heard a sexual joke in dharma talk?)

 It is just not possible to remain unaffected by this discourse.
-Most of the automatic response in the west, across the board, would be for the sin and damnation side, or, if we are in a rebellious mood, a swing towards the Joy of Sex’s happy sermon.
-Both positions are simply reactions within a set of cultural sexual norms.
+Most of the automatic response in the West, across the board, would be for the sin and damnation side, or, if we are in a rebellious mood, a swing towards The Joy of Sex’s happy sermon.
+Both positions are simply reactions within a set of cultural and sexual norms.

-If we define the relationship between sex and power as repression, Foucault points to that he calls the speaker’s benefit.
+If we define the relationship between sex and power as repression, Foucault points to what he calls the speaker’s benefit.
 “If sex is repressed, that is, condemned to prohibition, nonexistence, and silence, then the mere fact that one is speaking about it has the appearance of a deliberate transgression.
 A person who holds forth in such language places himself to a certain extent outside the reach of power; he upsets the established law; he anticipates the coming freedom.”
-[Page 6] He goes on to an analysis of the way that early psychiatrists or the 19th century felt compelled to make excuses when they broached the topic of sex.
+[Page 6] He goes on to analyze the way that early psychiatrists in the 19th century felt compelled to make excuses when they broached the topic of sex.

-Taking a position is getting your feet wet even if the position is against what appears to be repression.
-I noticed the same pattern of apology in the initial unmasking of a Zen teacher’s sexual transgressions, and I notice in myself a kind of self-approval when I side with the accusers.
-But then these speakers quickly pivot to a broader condemnation, including for example teaching style, politics,spending habits, and other things they might find objectionable.
-Taking the high seat, it is a short leap from sex outside of marriage to fast cars and expensive suits even though there is zero logical connection.
+Taking a position is getting your feet wet, even if the position is against what appears to be repression.
+I noticed the same pattern of apology in the initial unmasking of a Zen teacher’s sexual transgressions, and I noticed in myself a kind of self-approval when I sided with the accusers.
+But then these speakers quickly pivot to a broader condemnation, including teaching style, politics, spending habits, and other things they might find objectionable.
+Taking the high seat, it is a short leap from sex outside of marriage to fast cars and expensive suits, even though there is zero logical connection.
 This is also the speaker’s benefit and a tough one to catch because it is shielded by the righteousness of “correct” sexual behavior.

-I would venture this extends to the tone, and even the content of practice instruction.
-I noticed that when I was talking to a teacher, and stumbled on some strong inner objection to what was being said, I dismissed it with an inner notation that he or she is a hot mess so why pay attention?
-When teachers can’t be saints, and control their penises, nothing they say has any value.
+This extends to the tone and even the content of practice instruction.
+I noticed that when I was talking to a teacher and stumbled upon some strong inner objection to what was being said, I dismissed it with an inner notation that he or she is a hot mess, so why pay attention?
+When teachers can’t be saints and control their penises, nothing they say has any value.

 Blurring the question

 Can I use this analysis to discover a hidden treasure?
 I am obliged to thread the needle carefully.
 I can see that I am part of a particular conversation, and, necessarily, I will remain part of that conversation.
-But perhaps if I can follow it carefully, I will become less enmeshed in it.
-There may be echoes in psychotherapy, but it seems a bit broader.
-It is not just my sexual proclivities and an analysis of their root cause in my unconscious, but the context where I first learned about sex.
+But perhaps if I can follow it carefully, I will become less enmeshed.
+There may be echoes in psychotherapy, but it seems broader.
+It is not just my sexual proclivities and an analysis of their root cause in my unconscious but the context where I first learned about sex.

-I used to say about several of the men I know whose careers have been the subject of accusation and lots of scuttlebut: they and their partners were consenting adults.
+I used to say about several of the men I know whose careers have been the subject of accusation and lots of scuttlebutt: they and their partners were consenting adults.
 End of conversation.
 But this is using the “Get Out of Jail Free” card.
-If I am going to be rigorous, I have to also examine this statement.
-I began this discussion by mentioning Roshi Bartok and then never said another word.
+If I am going to be rigorous, I must also examine this statement.
+I began this discussion by mentioning Roshi Bartok and never said another word.
 I don’t know Josh, and I can’t comment.
-However I will bet that the conversation in the Greater Boston Zen Center contains many of the elements that Foucault describes.
+However, I bet that the conversations in the Greater Boston Zen Center contain many of the elements that Foucault describes.
 Does that excuse anyone?
-No, but it might provide some insight for the people who struggle with what occurred.
+No, but it might provide insight for the people who struggle with what occurred.

-Were there repercussions of those First Friday line ups of shame and guilt, barriers to experience sexual pleasure?
+Were there repercussions of those First Friday lineups of shame and guilt, barriers to experiencing sexual pleasure?
 Of course.
-Has the barrier between me and the pleasure of sex vanished?
-Not entirely, but I am a lot happier than I was when I was obliged to stand in line for Father Halloran’s absolution.
+Has the barrier between me and the joy of sex vanished?
+Not entirely, but I am much happier than I was when I was obliged to stand in line for Father Halloran’s absolution.

 Sunday, September 25, 2022